mfyke/moleculer-microservices-training-module/README.md

       mysql -u <insert username> -p
       ```

-    * You will most likely want to use `root` as your username.

     * Enter password when prompted after issuing this command.

     * Type the following statement to create the database named `shop_db`: